roboconf/roboconf.github.io/en/user-guide-snapshot/faq.md

 This could suit constrained environments (such as connected objects).
 The only requirement is that this agent can access a messaging server to interact with the Deployment Manager.

-The current messaging server is RabbitMQ.
+The current messaging server we recommend in production is RabbitMQ.
 It supports a wide variety of clients, implemented in different languages.

 ## What does Roboconf bring in addition to classics like Bash and SSH?